cx-olquinjica/kiela-mancala/README.md

 # Kiela-mancala
 "Kiela Mancala: A Cultural Puzzle and Peaceful Mindsport"  Explore the traditional game of Kiela, cherished by the Kimbundu-speaking community in northern Angola, residing near Grandos Lagos and Alto Zambeze.
+The name "Kiela" itself means "puzzle" or "mindsport," reflecting the game's intriguing nature.
+Dive into this rich cultural experience, as Kiela is not just a game but an integral part of oral literature, known for its unique ability to foster peace by turning adversaries into friends.